raballew/kne-on-ocp/README.md

 This documents will guide you through setting up KNE on [OpenShift (OCP)][openshift-docs] (or on [OKD][okd-docs] respectively) in the first step.
 Then you will use the KNE cluster to create and interact with your own topology based on Arista cEOS.
-In the last step you will set up a minimal CI workflow based on [Tekton][tekton] using a virtual instance to pre-validate hardware tests.
+In the last step you will set up a minimal workflow using a simple job and virtual instances to pre-validate hardware tests.
+This should give you a good understanding of what virtual testing is all about and allow you to adopt this concept to more complex workflow leveraging tools such as [Tekton][tekton] or GitHub actions.

 If you struggling to setup an OKD cluster, you might want to follow [this guide][okd-the-hard-way] to learn it the hard way.